 Course selections must be made in consultation with your faculty Supervisor.
-Therefore, schedule a meeting, Skype or phone call with your supervisor to organize your course rubric (shown on page 35, 36 & 37), so you're able to successfully enroll in courses during the summer months.
+Therefore, schedule a meeting, Skype or phone call with your supervisor (in June/July) to organize your course rubric (shown on page 11, 12 & 13), so you're able to successfully enroll in courses during the summer months.